quinhurt/learntoleran/readme.txt

 admin
 username : admin
-password : password
+password : pasword

 admin can create new teacher
 admin can view all active uses

 /////////////////////////////////////////////////////////
 teacher